Relintai/pandemonium_engine_docs/tutorials/scripting/overridable_functions.md

 This document presents the ones you'll use most often.

+See also:
-.. seealso:: Under the hood, these functions rely on Godot's low-level
+ Under the hood, these functions rely on Godot's low-level
              notifications system.
 To learn more about it, see `doc_godot_notifications`.